On comparability of bigrassmannian permutations: Structural Properties

+If this expression is equal to $n+2$, then we define the unique $\sigma$ by defining $\ell_i(\sigma)$ to be the corresponding minimum or maximum value.
+If this expression is smaller than $n+2$, add to the outer coordinates until the sum equals $n+2$; all possible ways of adding to the outer coordinates gives the possible maximal elements below $\pi_1,\ldots,\pi_r$.
+In this case, there is equality in $\ell_2$ and $\ell_3$.
+If this expression is greater than $n+2$, remove from the values in the inner coordinates until the sum reaches $n+2$; note that this might not be possible since the inner coordinates must be positive.
+On the other hand, there may be multiple ways to do this as well, all of which deliver a maximal element below $\pi_1,\ldots,\pi_r$.
+When this can be done, there is equality in $\ell_1$ and $\ell_4$.

-In particular, if for some non-negative $i$, then there are $i$ maximal elements below $\pi_1,\ldots,\pi_r$.
-Moreover, these $i$ elements all belong to the same level Under the involution $f_{2143}$ on $\bG_n$, an analogous result holds for the similarly defined \emph{minimal element above $\pi_1,\ldots,\pi_r$}.
+All elements that are maximal elements below $\pi_1,\ldots,\pi_r$ have the same rank.
+Under the involution $f_{2143}$ on $\bG_n$, an analogous result holds for the similarly defined \emph{minimal element above $\pi_1,\ldots,\pi_r$}.
 We leave the details of this extension to the interested reader.